 Coastal properties or sites that are set out of a sheltered town environment may be subject to higher wind loads and therefore will have to be designed to withstand these additional forces.

-Framed elements, such as our aluminium and steel framed windows and doors, can be pre-tested to determine what their wind load strength is.
-These tests are completed using EN standard testing method 12210, Windows and Doors – Resistance to Wind Load.
+Framed glazing systems, such as our aluminium and steel windows and door glazing products, can be pre-tested to determine what their window load strength is.
+These tests are completed using EN standard testing method 12210, Windows and Doors - Resistance to Wind Load.
 The resulting classifications are broken down into two parts; a number signifying the maximum wind pressures exerted on the window or door and a letter signifying the resulting frontal deflection during the testing procedure.